-Crockpot Green Bean Casserole is perfect for the holidays – that same classic flavor you love, but you can free up some space in the oven for other things!
+Crockpot Green Bean Casserole is perfect for the holidays – that same classic flavor you love, but you can free up some space in the oven for other holiday favorites!

-My mama has always been in charge of Thanksgiving and I kind of have always wondered how she does it.
-She has a single oven and yet, she manages to feed all of us a big ol’ holiday meal.
+My mama used to be in charge of Thanksgiving and I always wondered how she did it.
+She has a single oven and yet, she managed to feed all of us a big ol’ holiday meal.

-Sure, we all pitch in and bring a few dishes too, but still.
-How do you cook a big ol’ turkey plus all the fixings with just one oven?
+Sure, we’d all pitch in and bring a few dishes too, but still.
+How do you cook a big giant turkey plus all the fixings with just one oven?
 Moms are magic.

 Stir in some chicken broth and milk and you’ve got a perfect swap for cream of mushroom soup!
 Genius, right?

-Now, add your frozen French cut green beans to your slow cooker and dump that cream of mushroom soup right on top, along with some grated cheddar and fried onions.
+Combine: Now, add your frozen French cut green beans to your slow cooker and dump that homemade cream of mushroom soup right on top, along with some grated cheddar and fried onions!

 Am I the only who could eat those little fried onions like potato chips?
 They’re addicting!